ember-learn/ember-blog/content/ember-data-polaris-2023-04-11.md

 For nearly 17 years, [Model](https://github.com/sproutcore/sproutcore/commit/f6248b1650a688a401cc6eea135fbe983e20cd12#diff-011979c89114a908391f35c2053dc2ba84da4d331cc97730039b2b2da623ffee) has been a foundational primitive around which EmberData was understood.
 Since those earliest days, the language and ecosystem have evolved, the kinds of applications we build has evolved, and the patterns by which we access and mutate data have evolved.
 While Model has undergone small amounts of evolution in syntax, its underlying patterns have remained unevolved.

-In more recent years, various 3rd party attempts have been made to address some of the shortcomings of the Model paradigm. [ember-m3]() explored what it might mean to have schema-driven models. [ember-data-model-fragments]() offered a deep-tracking workaround. [ember-data-storefront]() offered alternative data access patterns to simplify the mental model of asyncronous edges in relational data. [ember-data-changetracker](), [ember-changesets](), and [ember-buffered-proxy]() offered mechanisms for streamlined mutation flows and more easily discardable changes.
+In more recent years, various 3rd party attempts have been made to address some of the shortcomings of the Model paradigm. [ember-m3](https://github.com/hjdivad/ember-m3) explored what it might mean to have schema-driven models. [ember-data-model-fragments](https://github.com/adopted-ember-addons/ember-data-model-fragments) offered a deep-tracking workaround. [ember-data-storefront](https://github.com/embermap/ember-data-storefront) offered alternative data access patterns to simplify the mental model of asyncronous edges in relational data. [ember-data-changetracker](https://github.com/danielspaniel/ember-data-change-tracker), [ember-changeset](https://github.com/poteto/ember-changeset), and [ember-buffered-proxy](https://github.com/yapplabs/ember-buffered-proxy) offered mechanisms for streamlined mutation flows and more easily discardable changes.

 Although we appreciate each of these addons for tackling challenging aspects of EmberData and addressing the genuine needs of our consumers, many of these features were built on an unstable foundation and rely on constantly changing private and intimate API contracts.
 Consequently, applications using these addons have encountered significant difficulties when attempting to upgrade their version of EmberData.